kelby/mimblewimble-grin/chapter1/jiao-yi.md

 split 介绍

 ```
     /// Split a blinding_factor (aka secret_key) into a pair of
     /// blinding_factors.
 We use one of these (k1) to sign the tx_kernel (k1G)
     /// and the other gets aggregated in the block_header as the "offset".
     /// This prevents an actor from being able to sum a set of inputs, outputs
     /// and kernels from a block to identify and reconstruct a particular tx
     /// from a block.
 You would need both k1, k2 to do this.
 ```

+## wallet libtx

+见对应章节内容

+## libwallet internal tx

+见对应章节内容